GabeStah/Airbrake.io/Exceptions/JavaScript/TypeError/x Is Not a Function/text.md

 console.log(combined);
 ```

-Unfortunately, `Object.prototype.concat()` isn't a valid method, so a `"x" Is Not a Function TypeError` is thrown:
+Unfortunately, `Object.prototype.concat()` isn't a valid method, so a `X Is Not a Function TypeError` is thrown:

 ```
 [EXPLICIT] TypeError: book.concat is not a function